AdobeDocs/genstudio.en/help/user-guide/approvals/overview.md

 * **Support for robust, iterative generative AI content creation**.
 Creating and deploying brand-aligned content in an organization is a highly iterative process.
 GenStudio's generative AI capabilities support the quick creation of hundreds of asset variants.
 Each reviewer might request multiple changes to an asset draft before approving it.
 The more reviewers, the greater the number of potential iterations before all stakeholders agree on a final variant.

-* **Support for creative integrity and brand compliance**.
-Approvals safeguard the creative integrity of your brand assets.
-By involving stakeholders in the review process, you ensure that final output aligns with your vision and brand identity.
-Consistent branding is essential for building trust and recognition.
-Approvals ensure that all materials adhere to brand guidelines.
+* **Support for creative integrity**.
+Approvals safeguard the creative integrity of your brand assets by keeoing content creators involved in the approval process at every step.
+By involving creative stakeholders (for example, content creators and creative directors) in the review and approval process, you ensure that final output aligns with your vision and brand identity.

 * **Adherence to Campaign goals and legal requirements**.
 The approval process helps verify that content supports campaign goals.
 It ensures that content meets legal authenticity, which minimizes risks and potential legal issues.